nottohave/nottohave/README.md

 ## About Me

 I'm doing frontendmentor challenge at the moment.
-Hobby: cooking and coding.
+Hobby: reading and coding.

 ### I use: